-The West Rangá Lodge has 22 newly built twin rooms with private bathrooms.
-There are several lounges, a bar and a large dining room at the lodge, each have recently been refurbished and offer what is considered to be some of the best accommodation of any fishing lodge in Iceland.
+The West Rangá Lodge has 22 newly built twin rooms with private bathrooms and offers what is considered to be some of the best accommodation of any fishing lodge in Iceland.

 West Rangá is located 90km to the southwest of Reykjavik and offers the opportunity to fish within hours of arriving in Iceland.